Rate-induced tracking for concave or d-concave transitions in a time-dependent environment with application in ecology: Introduction

+indexed by a parameter $c$, whose variation may sometimes lead to a critical transition, i.e.~a change from a tracking to a tipping dynamical scenario.
+Usually, it can be rigorously shown that the mathematical mechanism behind such critical transition is a nonautonomous saddle-node bifurcation.

+In this paper, we investigate the occurrence of rate-induced tracking in \eqref{eq:x'=f(t,x,Gammac(t))} with $\Gamma^c(t)=\Gamma(ct)$, i.e.~where the parameter $c$ is the rate at which the transition takes place.
+In contrast to rate-induced tipping, where tracking is guaranteed for small rates and tipping occurs beyond a certain critical rate, in rate-induced tracking the opposite scenario holds: there is always tipping for sufficiently small rates and tracking beyond a certain rate.
+This concept covers a range of problems for which high rates are beneficial: they prevent the occurrence of tipping.
+As it is exposed in Section~\ref{sec:3biologicalmodels}, concave and d-concave functions often appear in mathematical models of biology and ecology.
+All these comments justify the unified treatment of concave and d-concave transition theory posed in Section~\ref{sec:4tippingtracking} of this work.

 Early-warning signals (EWS) of critical transitions are of huge importance in many areas of applied sciences, since they allow to make all the possible efforts to avoid a catastrophe.
 Recovery rates, which correspond to some extent to the mathematical notion of finite-time Lyapunov exponents (FTLE), have been repeatedly highlighted in the literature on applied sciences as EWS of critical transitions.\cite{lenton1,das,moore,schefferbas,dakos} Most of these works are devoted to the study of EWS of critical transitions with slow parametric variation.
-That is, dynamical features of the intermediate equations $x'=f(t,x,\gamma)$ which point out the proximity of a bifurcation point in the parameter $\gamma$ are sought.
-Seen from the perspective of the transition equation, in this case, it is implicitly assumed that the parametric variation of $\Gamma$ is so slow that the system stays sufficiently close to each of the elements of the curve of stable solutions of the intermediate equations over a time span which is long enough to reproduce those dynamical features before reaching a bifurcation point.
+That is, dynamical features of the intermediate equations \eqref{eq:x'=f(t,x,gamma)} which point out the proximity of a bifurcation point in the parameter $\gamma$ are sought.
+Seen from the perspective of the transition equation, that approach implicitly assumes that the variation of $\Gamma$ is so slow that the system stays sufficiently close to each of the elements of the curve of stable solutions of the intermediate equations over a time span which is long enough to reproduce those dynamical features before reaching a bifurcation point.
 In particular, the decrease to zero of the recovery rates has been frequently used as an EWS and usually called critical slowing down.
-In nonautonomous dynamics, the possible existence of strange nonchaotic attractors \cite{milon,vinograd,johnson1,jager3} at the bifurcation point of the $\gamma$-parametric family (with strictly positive and negative Lyapunov exponents) may prevent the occurrence of such a critical slowing down.
-In this case, in the skewproduct formulation, it has been found that, for sufficiently small integration time, there exists a set in the base of positive measure for which a change of sign of the FTLE takes place.\cite{jager1}